LLNL/sundials/doc/shared/nvectors/NVector_HIP.rst

    This function sets the execution policies which control the kernel parameters utilized when launching the streaming and reduction HIP kernels.
-By default the vector is setup to use the ``SUNHipThreadDirectExecPolicy`` and ``SUNHipBlockReduceExecPolicy``.
+By default the vector is setup to use the :cpp:func:`SUNHipThreadDirectExecPolicy` and :cpp:func:`SUNHipBlockReduceExecPolicy`.
 Any custom execution policy for reductions must ensure that the grid dimensions (number of thread blocks) is a multiple of the HIP warp size (32 for NVIDIA GPUs, 64 for AMD GPUs).
-See section :numref:`NVectors.HIP.SUNHipExecPolicy` below for more information about the ``SUNHipExecPolicy`` class.
+See :numref:`NVectors.HIP.SUNHipExecPolicy` below for more information about the :cpp:type:`SUNHipExecPolicy` class.

    .. note::